yergios/resumint/README.md

 npm run build

 # If you have chrome installed you may skip this step
+# This command will install a headless browser for ResuMint to use
 npx puppeteer browsers install chrome

 # Run the tool